thinktandem/thinktandem.io/src/content/articles/node-microservices-docker-cloud.md

 date: 2016-09-10
 ---

+If you're read my previous article introducing the idea of microservices and discussing why NodeJS and Docker are ideal tools to implement microservices with, then you're probably hungry for some action!

+The following instructions take you through the basic steps necessary to create your first NodeJS app and host it on Docker Cloud.

 ## 1. Setup

 In 2016, setting up your local computer to create apps with NodeJS and Docker is easier than ever before.
 Simply...